hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

   - best
 layout: post
 ---
 In this blog post you can find the best lightweight sleeping pads which we would consider to buy in 2016 - 2017.
 I have indicated the R-value of each sleeping pads so you can choose the one which would be most suitable for your next outdoor adventure.
-From the selection below I have only tested the Therm-a-Rest NeoAir XTherm, the self-inflating Therm-a-Rest Evolite and the Exped SYNMAT UL 7 M.
+From the <a href="#list">selection</a> below I have only tested the Therm-a-Rest NeoAir XTherm, the self-inflating Therm-a-Rest Evolite and the Exped SYNMAT UL 7 M.

 From all sleeping pads I would probably recommend you the <a href="http://amzn.to/2eQX99w" target="_blank" rel="nofollow">Therm-a-Rest XTherm</a> most.
 I have received the XTherm from Therm-a-Rest for testing and it's now my go-to sleeping pad throughout the year.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28431572180/in/photolist-KjpeSm-KjpegS-KAbyAW-Kjpe1b-KAbydb-Kjpddj-KAE83V-HfneYa-H4GcRf-Kjpf1N-KKxrhz-HnoEU1-GcfKhk-Dv2uSF-E1hZc9-EjbrxT-EgXSbQ-txM5FU-ty5vNM-q8Un36" title="Best Sleeping Pads in 2016 - 2017"><img src="https://c5.staticflickr.com/9/8185/28431572180_4c18fea5a0_b.jpg" width="1024" height="683" alt="Best Sleeping Pads in 2016 - 2017"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-## The best lightweight sleeping pads of 2016 - 2017
+<h2 id="list">The best lightweight sleeping pads of 2016 - 2017</h2>

 <div class="table-responsive">